 Of course, safety was our primary ranking factor, but we considered other factors as well, such as the community, employment opportunities, education, cultural scene, etc.

 This little town is about half an hour away from Denver, which makes its location rather attractive.
 Its population rose from 6,291 in the year 2000 to 18,135 in 2010.
-The estimated population for 2016 was 22,803, which is almost four times more than sixteen years ago.
+The present population is 23,660, which is almost four times more than eighteen years ago.
 This information alone is a great proof of this town’s safety and attractiveness.

 Erie Community Center offers a number of activities and programs for people of all ages.
 Here you can enjoy developing both your body (pool, gym, courts, parks) and spirit (various classes and activities).

 Education is another thing that Erie can be proud of.
 With numerous schools, it can provide good education to all those children who spend their early years here.